once called "the antique circle" by Dante in the year 1078

 In the square you will find a column carved from oriental granite, the only one found in pristine condition when they cleaned up the Caracalla thermal spa and the Roman natatio (pool) in Rome.
 It was gifted to the Medici family by the Pope Pio IV and crowned with a statue of Justice.

 The history of Florence can easily be retold walking these walls, and one of the more gory stories would involve the Buondelmonti family.
 This building started as a tower-house called “torre degli Scali” and changed its name several times over the years.
-The fight between the Guelfs and Ghibellines was already in full swing at the time of the wall, however it was the events that took place nearby here that swelled it into a battle that would guide the politics of Florence.
+The fight between the Guelfs and Ghibellines was already in full swing at the time of the wall, however it was the events that took place nearby here that made it swell into a battle that would guide the politics of Florence into modern times.

 Coined by the character Robert Langdon in Dan Brown’s Inferno as “Florence’s bloodiest murder”, Buondelmonte de’ Buondelmonti’s death is said to have taken place 1216.
 The suitor who was killed by the Amidei family after Buondelmonte broke his engagement to her to marry another woman.
 His murder exacerbated divisions between the Guelfs and Ghibelline factions in Florence, a conflict which continued for several decades.*